Ellen MacArthur: Ellen MacArthur Cancer Trust

-In 2003, MacArthur set up the Ellen MacArthur Trust (now the Ellen MacArthur Cancer Trust), a registered charity, to 8 to 24 year olds sailing to help them regain their confidence whilst recovering from cancer, leukaemia and other serious illnesses.
+In 2003, MacArthur set up the Ellen MacArthur Trust (now the Ellen MacArthur Cancer Trust), a registered charity, to 8 to 24-year olds sailing to help them regain their confidence while recovering from cancer, leukaemia and other serious illnesses.

 In 2008 MacArthur joined other sports celebrities to raise £4 million for the Rainbows children's hospice.
 The aim is to give terminally ill young people their own customised sleeping unit to enable children in separate age groups to have their families stay with them.

 Ellen MacArthur Foundation

-The Ellen MacArthur Foundation (EMF) is a UK registered charity which promotes the circular economy.
+The Ellen MacArthur Foundation (EMF) is a UK registered charity which promotes the idea of a circular economy.
 It does this by developing and promoting the concept of a circular economy, working with business, policy makers and academics.

-History

 Founded on 23 June 2009, the foundation was publicly launched on 2 September 2010 by MacArthur at the Science Museum.
 The charity was inspired by MacArthur's sailing experiences.

 On 17 May 2017, the Ellen MacArthur Foundation and Prince of Wales' International Sustainability Unit launched a US$2 million prize fund for innovations which work towards the management of waste plastics.

 The Ellen MacArthur Foundation is a founding member and partner of the Platform for Accelerating the Circular Economy (PACE), which was launched out of the World Economic Forum.